-Example es Of Recon figured Big Box Space (Three Years) Name Area Location Project Former Haggen's 250-712 Shoreline Major remodel of former Top Foods Grocery Store.
-Existing +/- Grocery Store 52,662/SF space demised into three retail spaces to house a Trader Joes, The Everett Clinic, and Mud Bay.
+Example es Of Recon figured Big Box Space (Three Years) Name Area Location Project programs for individuals including performance training, all-sports camps, baseball/softball, boot camps, cheerleading, club volleyball, corporate events, dodgeball, lock-ins, skills training, taekwondo, and tumble.
+Former Haggen's Grocery Store 250-712 Shoreline Major remodel of former Top Foods Grocery Store.
+Existing +/-52,662/SF space demised into three retail spaces to house a Trader Joes, The Everett Clinic, and Mud Bay.
 Trader Joes and Mud Bay recently opened with renovations of The Everett Clinic ongoing.
-West Campus Square 250-253 Federal Conversion of former 37,180/SF Circuit City to Children's Hospital Shopping Center Way South Sound Clinic.
-Project finished spring of 2015.
 Former Top Foods 250-353 Federal Way Conversion of the former 62,818/SF Top Foods Grocery Store into a multi-tenant mixed-use retail development which will have a home furnishing store as the primary anchor tenant with line retail, offices, two restaurants and a bank.
 Currently, permit is ready to be issued, but waiting on owner to pay permit fees.
 Former Albertsons 250-463 Auburn Conversion of former +/-51,696/SF Albertsons demised into two retail spaces.
 One space will be a 34,500/SF LA Fitness, while the remaining 17,196/SF retail space is yet to be determined.
+Project finished in 2018.

-Major Retail Summary: For 2018, rents are expected to rise or remain stable as the economic recovery continues.
-With respect to the greater major retail market, 2017 experienced steady to increasing property values generally due to stable to increasing lease rates, stable to decreasing vacancy rates, and decreasing cap rates.
+Major Retail Summary: For 2019, rents are expected to continue to rise or remain stable as the economic remains healthy.
+With respect to the greater major retail market, 2019 experienced steady to increasing property values generally due to stable to increasing lease rates, stable to decreasing vacancy rates, and decreasing cap rates.
 The demand for stabilized well-positioned investment properties with strong NOI's has increased.

-2016 YEAR END CATEGORY LEASE RATES VACANCY RATES CAPITALIZATION PR PR V MAJOR RETAIL ↔/↗ (STABLE TO INCREASING) ↔/⊌ (STABLE TO DECREASING) ↔/ك (STABLE TO DECREASING) ↔/↗ (STABLE TO INCREASING)
+2018 YEAR END CATEGORY LEASE RATES VACANCY RATES CAPITALIZATION RATES IMPROVED PROPERTY VALUES MAJOR RETAIL ↔/↗ (STABLE TO INCREASING) ↔/ك (STABLE TO DECREASING) ↔/ك (STABLE TO DECREASING) ↔/↗ (STABLE TO INCREASING)